-Dominican offers in its Weekend College a combined-degree program in Occupational Therapy (Bachelor of Science/Master of Science) open to undergraduates seeking their first baccalaureate degree as well as to graduate students who already hold baccalaureate degrees in other fields.
-Different program tracks are designed for those who have Occupational Therapy Assistant (OTA) backgrounds and those who are studying this field for the first time.
-For further information about this entry-level masters program, please consult the Graduate Programs section of this Catalog.
+Dominican College offers in its Weekend College program a combined-degree program in Occupational Therapy (Bachelor of Science/Master of Science) open to undergraduates seeking their first baccalaureate degree as well as to graduate students who already hold baccalaureate degrees in other fields.
+Different program tracks are designed for those who have Occupational Therapy Assistant (O.T.A.) backgrounds and those who are studying this field for the first time.

-Students beginning their undergraduate careers in Dominican's traditional weekday sessions have the option of pursuing a pre-professional curriculum that facilitates progress to the BS/MS degree in Occupational Therapy (OTA).
-(See graduate section of catalog.)
+Students beginning their undergraduate careers in the College’s traditional weekday sessions have the option of pursuing a pre-professional curriculum that facilitates progress to the BS/MS degree in Occupational Therapy (O.T.).

 B.S./M.S. in Occupational Therapy

-- The student completes Dominican College General Education Curriculum requirements and all B.S./M.S. prerequisite courses, then applies for admission to the professional curriculum in Occupational Therapy.
+After you complete the College’s General Education Curriculum requirements and all B.S./M.S. prerequisite courses, you’ll enter directly into the professional curriculum in Occupational Therapy.

 B.A. in Social Sciences and B.S./M.S. in Occupational Therapy

-- The student completes prerequisites and designated courses in a prescribed sequence (see chart), finishing the senior year with both a B.A. degree in Social Sciences and a year's advanced standing in the OT professional curriculum.
-This degree option is an accelerated program which requires the student to study in a weekend format beginning the summer following completion of the junior year.
+Complete your prerequisites and designated courses in a prescribed sequence and you’ll finish your senior year with both a B.A. degree in Social Sciences and a year’s advanced standing in the OT professional curriculum.

-Students who wish to complete both the B.A. in Social Sciences and the B.S./M.S. in OT will need to earn 6 additional liberal arts credits (90 total credits of liberal arts) beyond those listed above.
+Students who wish to complete both the B.A. in Social Sciences and the B.S./M.S. in O.T. will need to earn six additional liberal arts credits (90 total credits of liberal arts) beyond those listed above.